maasa-k/maasa-k/README.md

 :woman: **ABOUT ME**

 I am a front-end focused full stack software engineer.
-With a lifetime passion for art, I love figuring out different ways to express and present a piece, constantly fine-tuning it to be the best that it can be.
-My goal is to utilize technology and art to make a positive impact.
+With a lifetime passion for all sorts of art forms, I love figuring out various ways to express and present a piece, constantly fine-tuning it to create the best version possible.
+Likewise, when it comes to coding, I find much enjoyment in the challenge of solving problems using different methods, striving for clean and efficient solutions.

-I care deeply about producing quality work with efficiency, and am eager to level up my skills in order to bring more value to others.

-I had not been working on personal projects for some time as I was focusing on an internship.
-During that time, I had the opportunity to work with a wonderful frontend development team primarily honing my React skills as well as learning Material UI.
-The work also involved a period of time parsing through and researching a prior iteration of code repository to determine transferable/applicable commponents.

-Aside from working on code, my life is filled with:
-- Parenting :boy:
-- Animals :dog: :dog: :cat: :rabbit: :rabbit:
-- Drum & Bass Music :headphones:
-- Singing :studio_microphone:
-- Hoop/Dancing :white_circle:
-- Doodling :pen:
-- Mangas :japan::open_book:

 ---